-All privacy laws contain a security principle.
-There is clearly no point in having detailed rules about how personal information can be used and disclosed unless there is also an obligation to prevent unauthorised access.
+All privacy laws contain a security principle, which applies to personal information held by an organisation.1 There is clearly no point in having detailed rules about how personal information can be used and disclosed unless there is also an obligation to prevent unauthorised access.
 Such access can be either directly by unauthorised third parties (e.g. by hacking or phishing) or indirectly by unauthorised disclosure by someone with legitimate access.
 But the security obligation in privacy laws is also designed to protect against three other categories of risk: unauthorised use by authorised personnel, loss or corruption of data and other 'misuse'.
 See Figure 1.